semantic-release-plus/semantic-release-plus/packages/srp/docs/support/troubleshooting.md

 ## `reference already exists` error when pushing tag

-**semantic-release** read [Git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) that are present in the history of your release branch in order to determine the last release published.
+**semantic-release-plus** read [Git tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging) that are present in the history of your release branch in order to determine the last release published.
 Then it determines the next version to release based on the commits pushed since then and create the corresponding tag.
 If a tag with the name already in your repository, Git will throw and error as tags must be unique across the repository.
-This situation happens when you have a version tag identical to the new one **semantic-release** is trying to create that is not in the history of the current branch.
+This situation happens when you have a version tag identical to the new one **semantic-release-plus** is trying to create that is not in the history of the current branch.

 If an actual release with that version number was published you need to merge all the commits up to that release into your release branch.